OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 Plotting the Simulation Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the co-simulation of the MetaModel is completed successful, simulation results are collected and visualized in the OMEdit plotting perspective as shown in :numref:`tlm-plotting-cosimulation-results`.
+When the co-simulation of the composite model is completed successful, simulation results are collected and visualized in the OMEdit plotting perspective as shown in :numref:`tlm-plotting-cosimulation-results`.
 The **Variables Browser** display variables that can be plotted.
 Each variable has a checkbox, checking it will plot the variable.